17 Tiny Colonial House Ideas That Maximize Small Spaces

 What this gives you: spatial definition without sacrificing the openness and light that make tiny houses feel livable

-12. Staircase Storage Integration
+12. Colonial Staircase with Hidden Storage

 Colonial staircases were often built with enclosed spaces beneath, and in tiny houses with lofts, this tradition offers invaluable storage.
 Instead of open stairs, build a colonial-style staircase with closed risers, newel post, and turned balusters—then incorporate pull-out drawers, cabinet doors, or hinged steps within the staircase structure for hidden storage.